Lune-Blue/Lune-Blue/README.md

 ## About 👋
-* I'm majored in Computer Science at Yonsei University
+* I majored Computer Science at Yonsei University
-* I'm interested in NLP, especially Dialogue Agent and Commonsense Reasoning
+* I am interested in NLP, especially Dialogue Agent and Commonsense Reasoning
 * Contact: tmdwns7546@yonsei.ac.kr

 For more information about me, click [here](https://lune-blue.github.io/about/)